apache/pulsar/site2/website/versioned_docs/version-2.6.0/administration-zk-bk.md

 3. Run the decommission command.
-If you have logged onto the node you wish to decommission, you don't need to provide `-bookieid` If you are running the decommission command for target bookie node from another bookie node you should mention the target bookie id in the arguments for `-bookieid` `$ bin/bookkeeper shell decommissionbookie` or
+If you have logged onto the node you wish to decommission, you don't need to provide `-bookieid` If you are running the decommission command for target bookie node from another bookie node you should mention the target bookie id in the arguments for `-bookieid`
+`$ bin/bookkeeper shell decommissionbookie`
+or
 `$ bin/bookkeeper shell decommissionbookie -bookieid <target bookieid>`

-4. Validate that there are no ledgers on decommissioned bookie `$ bin/bookkeeper shell listledgers -bookieid <target bookieid>`
+4. Validate that no ledgers are on decommissioned bookie.
+`$ bin/bookkeeper shell listledgers -bookieid <target bookieid>`

-Last step to verify is you could run this command to check if the bookie you decommissioned doesn’t show up in list bookies:
+You can run the following command to check if the bookie you decommissioned is listed in the bookies list:

 ```bash
 ./bookkeeper shell listbookies -rw -h
 ./bookkeeper shell listbookies -ro -h
 ```

 ## BookKeeper persistence policies